Azure/doAzureParallel/README.md

  - [rPackages](./docs/20-package-management.md)

 ### Low Priority VMs
-Low-priority VMs is a way to obtain and consume Azure compute at a much lower price using Azure Batch.
-Since doAzureParallel is built ontop of Azure Batch, this package is able to allocate compute resources from Azure's surplus capacity at up to **80% discount**.
+Low-priority VMs are a way to obtain and consume Azure compute at a much lower price using Azure Batch.
+Since doAzureParallel is built on top of Azure Batch, this package is able to take advantage of low-priority VMs and allocate compute resources from Azure's surplus capacity at up to **80% discount**.

 Low-priority VMs come with the understanding that when you request it, there is the possibility that we'll need to take some or all of it back.
 Hence the name *low-priority* - VMs may not be allocated or may be preempted due to higher priority allocations, which equate to full-priced VMs that have an SLA.

-And as the name suggests, this significant cost reduction is ideal for *low priority* workloads without a strict performance requirement.
-However, Azure Batch has first-class support for low-priority VMs.
-It allows you to use them in conjunction with normal on-demand VMs (*dedicated VMs*) and enables job cost to be balanced with job execution flexibility:
+And as the name suggests, this significant cost reduction is ideal for *low priority* workloads that do not have a strict performance requirement.

+With Azure Batch's first-class support for low-priority VMs, you can use them in conjunction with normal on-demand VMs (*dedicated VMs*) and enable job cost to be balanced with job execution flexibility:

  * Batch pools can contain both on-demand nodes and low-priority nodes.
 The two types can be independently scaled, either explicitly with the resize operation or automatically using auto-scale.
 Different configurations can be used, such as maximizing cost savings by always using low-priority nodes or spinning up on-demand nodes at full price, to maintain capacity by replacing any preempted low-priority nodes.
  * If any low-priority nodes are preempted, then Batch will automatically attempt to replace the lost capacity, continually seeking to maintain the target amount of low-priority capacity in the pool.